-We have evaluated tenapanor in a Phase 3 program for the control of serum phosphorus in CKD patients on dialysis.
-In December 2019, we reported statistically significant topline efficacy results from our second monotherapy Phase 3 clinical trial, the PHREEDOM trial.
+In December 2019, we reported statistically significant topline efficacy results from our second monotherapy Phase 3 clinical trial, the PHREEDOM trial, which evaluated tenapanor for the control of serum phosphorus in CKD patients on dialysis.
 The PHREEDOM trial followed a successful monotherapy Phase 3 clinical trial completed in 2017, which achieved statistical significance for the primary endpoint.
 PHREEDOM is a one-year study with a 26-week open-label treatment period and a 12-week double-blind, placebo-controlled randomized withdrawal period followed by a 14-week open-label safety extension period.
 An active safety control group, for safety analysis only, received sevelamer, open-label, for the entire 52-week study period.
 Patients completing the PHREEDOM trial from both the tenapanor arm and the sevelamer active safety control arm had the option to participate in NORMALIZE, an ongoing open-label 18-month extension study.
-The goal of the NORMALIZE study is to further our understanding of the potential for the dual mechanism of tenapanor and sevelamer to reduce serum phosphorus levels towards normal (<4.6 mg/dL) while minimizing medication burden.
-In addition, in September 2019, we reported positive results from the AMPLIFY trial, a Phase 3 study evaluating tenapanor in patients with CKD on dialysis who had uncontrolled hyperphosphatemia despite phosphate binder treatment.